microsoft/vscode-docs/blogs/2023/11/13/vscode-copilot-smarter.md

 ## Work smarter, not harder

 All of the above and more is available in VS Code today!
 You just have to install the [GitHub Copilot]( https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension.
-And you can learn more about Copilot Chat features in [GitHub Copilot in VS Code](https://code.visualstudio.com/docs/editor/github-copilot#_chat-features)
+And you can learn more about Copilot Chat features in our [documentation](https://code.visualstudio.com/docs/editor/github-copilot#_chat-features)

 Thanks!

-Chris, Isi, and the VS Code team
+Chris and the VS Code team

 Happy **Smart** Coding!